-In a rare act, the United States Congress passed a private bill last week granting Chukwueke permanent residency after years of his living in Michigan on an expired visa.
-The bill is awaiting President Barack Obama's signature.
+In a rare act, the United States Congress passed a private bill this month granting him permanent residency.
+Obama signed the bill Friday.

 “The day Congress passed the bill was one of the happiest days of my life,” says Chukwueke, who left Nigeria as a teen in 2001 to get treatment for the tumors.

-Private bills -- which only apply to one person and mostly focus on immigration – are rarely approved.
+Private bills – which only apply to one person and mostly focus on immigration – are rarely approved.
 His is the only one to pass in Congress in two years.